 current contingence because of COVID, the Conference Committee

-RCS and special issues of journals.
+RCS and invitation to special issue of journal:

 characterized by Springer as premier conference in Artificial